 - Check the strongest public sources first: official sites, docs, changelogs, repos, and filings.

-- If helpful, use AI to gather links or draft a small update packet as a single markdown file (see current examples here https://github.com/nickmvincent/data-licenses/tree/main/content/initiatives for exact schema)
+- If helpful, use AI to gather links or draft a small update packet as a single markdown file.
+Existing entries in the repository show the current schema.

 - A person makes the final merge.